trance-mfv/notes/TAX-Onboarding-Improvement.md

 * Communication:
     - Slack channels are evolving everyday, so we should have a Confluence page for the public channels (this channel is for xxx, can we use VNese in it or not etc.)

-## Ideas collected from the discussion with Edgar and Vinnie:
+## Ideas collected from Edgar and Vinnie

 1. Onboarding Buddy
     Category: Implementation/Process, Teamwork